 Other Winning Songs

-Believe it or not, three other winners also missed out on the top 10!
-Turkey's Sertab finished 13th with 55.67% of the total possible points with 2003's 'Everyway That I Can', 2007 winner Marija Serifovic had 54.47% to land in 17th place with 'Molitva' for Serbia, and Helena Paparizou from Greece was in 21st place with 'My Number One' achieving 50.44%.
+Believe it or not, four winners also missed out on the top 10!
+Turkey's Sertab finished 13th with 55.67% of the total possible points with 2003's 'Everyway That I Can', 2007 winner Marija Serifovic had 54.47% to land in 17th place with 'Molitva' for Serbia, 'Believe' for Dima Bilan was 18th with 53.97% and Helena Paparizou from Greece was in 21st place with 'My Number One' achieving 50.44%.